 Workflow validation at campaign level

 Any errors will be picked up in the campaign and prevent it from being scheduled.
-It is important therefore to make sure all errors are dealt with before launching the campaign.
+Therefore, it is important to make sure all errors are dealt with before launching the campaign.

 A multi stage journey will simply show all available recipients based on the segmentation on the campaign.

 It is not possible to filter based on channel subscriptions as there may be many reasons to push a user into a journey including the possibility of following different paths and arriving at different messages.
 Also, as it can take an extended length of time for users to pass through a journey, there is plenty of time for subscriptions to change as they make their way through to the end actions.